Back

 7. Stock Turnover Rate

-The stock turnover rate measures how the stock is sold and replenished during a given time frame.
-Products with a high turnover rate move quickly through the warehouse, cutting down on storage fees and the risk of becoming obsolete.
+The stock turnover rate tracks how quickly warehouse stock sells and is replenished over a given time frame.
+Products with a high turnover rate move rapidly through the warehouse, reducing storage costs and lowering the risk of obsolescence.

 Formula: Cost of Goods Sold (COGS) / Average Inventory Value